Brain-Behaviour Research Group

 Professor Chris Sharpley (UNE): Depression and anxiety as functional behavioural responses to overwhelming environmental stressors; Subtypes of Depression; Anxiety & depression among children with an ASD and prostate cancer patients.

-Professor Vicki Bitsika (UNE, Bond Uni): Autism Spectrum Disorders; Anxiety and depression; Psycho-Oncology; Functional Behavioural Analysis.
+Professor Vicki Bitsika (UNE): Autism Spectrum Disorders; Anxiety and depression; Psycho-Oncology; Functional Behavioural Analysis.

-Professor John Sweeney (UNE, Uni Texas Southwestern): Autism; Family studies of psychotic disorders and autism; Neurocognitive abnormalities in schizophrenia, mood disorders and autism.
+Professor John Sweeney (Uni Cincinnati): Autism; Family studies of psychotic disorders and autism; Neurocognitive abnormalities in schizophrenia, mood disorders and autism.

 Dr Nicholas Andronicos (UNE): Proteomic and genomic analysis of depression.